 Any negative situations associated with the questions previously raised can be resolved or planned around.

 After the conclusion of the meeting, the Chapter 7 bankruptcy case will stay open for a period of sixty days.
 The creditor has up until after the sixtieth day to object to the discharge of their debt.
-All debts, excluding student loans, the majority of taxes, child support, and alimony, are discharged after the last day to object unless the debts have been reaffirmed by the court.
-Normally, the only debts allowed to be reaffirmed are mortgages, vehicles and other secured loans.
-These agreements must be filed prior to the discharge to be valid, otherwise those debts will be discharged as well.
+All debts, excluding student loans, the majority of taxes, child support, and alimony, are discharged after the last day to object unless the court has reaffirmed the debts.
+Normally, the only debts allowed to be reaffirmed are mortgages, vehicles, and other secured loans.
+These agreements must be filed before the discharge to be valid.
+Otherwise, those debts will also be discharged.

 Filing for Chapter 7 is an arduous process that entails thorough preparation.
-If you properly prepare for this big decision, it could be one of the best financial choices you make.
+If you properly prepare for this big decision, it could be one of your best financial choices.

-The purpose of Chapter 7 is to obtain discharge of your existing debts.
+The purpose of Chapter 7 is to obtain a discharge of your existing debts.
 If, however, you committed certain kinds of improper conduct described in the Bankruptcy Code, the court may deny your discharge.
-Call now to determine if Chapter 7 is right for you.
+Call now to determine if Chapter 7 is right for you!